 Lean Project Management Techniques

 Some Lean management techniques don’t necessarily translate well to project environments like Six Sigma; some of them do like DAMIAC, Agile Project Management, KANBAN, Plan – Do – Review that is a scrum methodology.

-There is a number of methodologies and techniques to implement lean project management a careful observation can help which one is to chose.
+There is a number of methodologies and techniques to implement lean project management.
+Careful observation can help one is to choose.

 Here is the list of all the lean methodologies.